mhagar/find-mfs/README.md

 )

 # STEP 2: define isotope matching parameters
-from find_mfs import SingleEnvelopeMatch iso_config = SingleEnvelopeMatch(
+from find_mfs import IsotopeMatchConfig iso_config = IsotopeMatchConfig(
     envelope=observed_envelope,  # np.ndarray with an m/z column and an intensity column
-    mz_tolerance_da=0.005,          # Tolerance for aligning isotope signals.
+    mz_tolerance_da=0.1,         # Tolerance for aligning isotope signals.
 Should be very generous.
 Can also use mz_tolerance_ppm minimum_rmse=0.05,           # Default is 0.05, i.e. instrument reproduces isotope envelope w/ 5% fidelity )

 # STEP 3: include isotope matching parameters when performing a search